JayUnitTest/KS1QuizApp/README.md

 # KS1QuizApp

-This is a multiple choice quiz application created in Android Studio for the ==Mobile Application development Module==
+This is a multiple choice quiz application created in Android Studio for the **Mobile Application development Module**

 written in **Kotlin**